 A student of piano performance from the age of four, he began composing at age nine when he wrote his first piece for solo piano in memory of a late elementary school teacher.
 Vaibhav later began composing works for concert band as well as chamber ensembles.
 He appeared in concert as guest conductor for the premiere of his first symphonic work when he was twelve years old.
 Throughout and after high school, Vaibhav taught music at the Charleston County School District summer SMAART program and music theory at a private music studio in Charleston.

 In 2022, Vaibhav received his first PhD in Theoretical Physics from the University of Oxford, where he studied as a 2019 Marshall Scholar.
-He submitted his dissertation, titled Robustness of Evolutionary and Glassy Systems, in less than 2 years, at the age of 20, Vaibhav received a master's degree in Chemistry (Theory) and a bachelor's degree summa cum laude in Chemistry and Physics and a minor in Music from Harvard University.
+He submitted his dissertation, titled Robustness of Evolutionary and Glassy Systems, in less than 2 years, at the age of 22.
+In 2019, at 20, Vaibhav received a master's degree in Chemistry (Theory) and a bachelor's degree summa cum laude in Chemistry and Physics and a minor in Music from Harvard University.
 While at Harvard, he was also inducted into the Phi Beta Kappa academic honor society as part of Harvard's Junior 24, received a 2018 Barry Goldwater Scholarship for his academic research in physics, and was also Co-President of the Harvard Composers Association for three years.
-He received a 2019 Marshall Scholarship to pursue a DPhil (PhD) in Theoretical Physics (expected graduation 2021) at the Rudolf Peierls Centre for Theoretical Physics at the University of Oxford in the UK.
 Vaibhav is now in the Harvard Medical School/MIT MD-PhD program pursuing physician-scientist training, with his MD from the Harvard-MIT Program in Health Sciences and Technology and his second PhD in Chemistry from Harvard.

 Vaibhav's academic research has spanned a number of interdisciplinary topics, including diffusion MRI physics, quantum mechanics of electrons in graphene, statistical physics and the information theory of input-output maps, as well as mathematical/geometrical models of voice leading in music theory.
 Click here to learn more about Vaibhav's music theory research.